Query Builder REST API Query Type

 Proceed to JetEngine > Query Builder and click on the “Add New” button.
 Name a new query and select the “REST API Query” Query Type.

 After that, you will see two features of the REST API Query:

 - From Endpoint.
 In this drop-down menu, you will see the list of all Endpoints you created for the website.
 Choose the one you need;

 - Query.
 This is the section that allows you to create a query.
-Insert the name of the meta field to the Key bar and afterward type the value to the Value text area.
+Insert the name of the meta field into the Key bar, and afterward, type the value into the Value text area.
 If the value of the key meta field is equal to the value in the Value bar, the item will be added to the list.

 As a Value, you can also select one of the macros from the list.
 Learn more about them from our Macros Guide.